nikepan/django-docker-quickstart/README.md

 ./runserver  # or `DEBUG=1 python app/manage.py runserver` or `make serve`
 ```

-## Options
+## Go to production
-You can add SSL certificates in docker-compose.yml and nginx/nginx.conf (uncomment and edit lines)
+Change domain and email in caddy/Caddyfile, and uncomment tls line

 ## Make your app
 Django app in the **app** directory.
 Make your features there.